backstage/backstage/plugins/scaffolder/api-report.md

 //
 // @public (undocumented)
 export const EntityPickerFieldExtension: () => null;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "FavouriteTemplate" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const FavouriteTemplate: (props: Props) => JSX.Element;

 // Warning: (ae-missing-release-tag) "FieldExtensionOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //